cognitive-engineering-lab/repo-quest/README.md

 To run RepoQuest using Docker, run

 ```
-./scripts/build-docker.sh
-./scripts/run-docker.sh
+docker compose up --build
 ```

 To run RepoQuest using Podman, run

 ```
-./scripts/build-podman.sh
-./scripts/run-podman.sh
+podman compose up --build
 ```

-The run scripts will make use of a Docker or Podman volume called `repo-quest-data` if it exists, and if not, will create it.

-Once you have done that, you can access RepoQuest at [https://localhost:3000/](https://localhost:3000/).
+Once you have run that command and the `reverse-proxy` service has started, you can access RepoQuest at [https://localhost:8085/](https://localhost:8085/).
 You will need to register so that RepoQuest knows your email address (for correctly associating commits).
 To clone from and push to the RepoQuest instance, you can either use the username and password you registered with (e.g., `git clone http://username:password@localhost:3000/username/repo.git`) or you can register an SSH with RepoQuest key in the user preferences section of the UI (e.g., `git clone ssh://git@localhost:2222/username/repo.git`).

+Docker or Podman volumes associated with the compose service will persist your configuration and the quest data.

-To start a quest after registering, first [upload a quest definition bundle](http://localhost:3000) (such as [rqst-async.tgz]()), and then start the quest.
+To start a quest after registering, first [upload a quest definition bundle](http://localhost:8085) (such as [rqst-async.tgz]()), and then start the quest.

 > [!NOTE]